 We devised a new method for treating primary UPJ obstruction using a detachable inflatable spacer balloon positioned upstream of the bladder.
 First the obstruction is dilated with a special dilatation balloon.
 After doing that a double J catheter is placed followed by the spacer ballon catheter next to the double J. The procedure can be performed in 30 minutes, is a much less invasive way than a laparoscopic approach or robot surgery.
 The procedure is not more difficult to perform or time consuming than bringing in a double J.

 The procedure is straight forward and fast without making scars in organs and skin, resulting in a significant shorter patient recovering time.
-This means a considerable reduction in OR time, complications and costs to the public health system.
+This means a considerable reduction in OR time, complications and compared to the much higher costs of robotic pyeloplasty a relief to the expenses of the public health system.

 To know if you deal with a primary UPJ obstruction or a secondary, a diagnostic dilatation with a common PTA balloon can be performed on the out-patient base.